 What is a UL 508A Panel Shop ?

-UL provides a certification program that allows panel shops to become a UL 508A Panel Shop.
-The initiation fee is ~$15K.
-The annual cost is ~$4k.
-This certification allows a panel shop to independently design and produce UL Panels and apply a UL label.
+UL has a certification program to allow panel shops to become a UL 508A Panel Shop.
+Initial and annual certification fees are ~$4K.
+Certification allows a panel shop to independently design and produce UL Panels and apply a UL label.
 Each Label certifies adherence to a known safety standard and is traceable to the panel shop that produced it.

 - UL508A is generally accepted safety certification for industrial control panels.